Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-Spray painting cabinet doors is a lot faster than using a brush and roller, but when you have over thirty doors to spray, the process still consumes time and energy, standing on your feet all day long.
+Spray painting cabinet doors is a lot faster than using a brush and roller, but when you have over thirty doors to spray paint, the process still consumes time and energy, as it requires you to be on your feet all day long.

-Before switching to the rotating rack, I used their stand alone spray racks that didn't rotate.
-Those racks had to be spaced apart to the appropriate width of the door being spraying.
-With the new rotating setup, the width is altered by undoing and adjusting four clamps.
-The spray rack itself is fastened to either a work bench, or saw horse, using two heavy duty clamps that are included.
+Before switching to the rotating rack, I used their standalone spray racks that didn't rotate.
+Those racks had to be spaced apart to the appropriate width of the door being sprayed.
+With the new rotating setup, you change the width using adjustable clamps.
+You can fasten the spray rack to a work bench or table, using two heavy duty clamps that are included.
 The saw horse shown in the picture at the top of this article isn't included.

-As a cabinet painter who does a lot of spraying, this product reduces a lot of time and fatigue, making my projects more efficient.
-I can actually sit on a stool and spray all four sides of the door without having to get up and walk around the door.
+As a cabinet painter who does a lot of spraying, this product saves me a lot of time.
+I can sit on a stool and spray all four sides of the door without having to get up and walk around the door like I did before when I had a non-rotating rack.

 Save Time and Energy Spraying Cabinet Doors